thepushkaraj/gitshine/README.md

-# gitshine ✨
+# gitshine

-Shine up your git commits — Interactive CLI to edit commit messages.
+Shine up your git commits — Interactive CLI to edit and squash commit messages.

-> ⚠️ **Designed for personal/solo projects only.** This tool rewrites git history.
-Do not use on shared or collaborative repositories without understanding the implications.

 ## Features

 - 📋 **Interactive commit list** - Browse through recent commits with author and date info
 - ✏️ **Inline editing** - Edit commit messages directly in the terminal (no editor popup)
+- 🔗 **Squash commits** - Combine multiple commits into one with a custom message
 - 🔄 **Automatic rebase** - Handles git rebase complexity under the hood
 - 🌱 **Root commit support** - Can even edit the very first commit
 - ⚠️ **Safety checks** - Warns about uncommitted changes and in-progress rebases